esoerum/portfolio/README.md

 ## Instructions
-To create and seed the database:
+To install required packages, create .env-file and seed database from root:
 ```
-pnpm run backend:db:setup
+pnpm run setup
 ```
 To start frontend and backend:
 ```